 I am sure you have all been in that situation where people talk about their roles in scouting.
-The same two hours a week joke is push out and mocked by everyone who holds a current role and then the Mosting starts,
+The same two hours a week joke is pushed out and mocked by everyone who holds a current role.
+Then the Mosting starts,

-- You have a night at home wow well this week I am at beavers Monday, cubs Tuesday, scouts Wednesday, district meeting Thursday, explorers Friday, camp Saturday and then Sunday I am on a helping on that training course.
+- You have a night at home wow! well this week I am at beavers Monday, cubs Tuesday, scouts Wednesday, district meeting Thursday, explorers Friday, camp Saturday and then Sunday I am helping on that training course.

-- Well I could possible help on that weekend but it will be the 5 weekend in a row that I have not been at home.
+- Well I could possible help on that weekend.
+However, it will be the 5 weekend in a row that I have not been at home.

-I am sure you have all hear many more similar comments.
+I am sure you have all heard many more similar comments.

-While I accept that we are struggling for leaders and there are a loads of young people on waiting list across the country does one person doing every role with a quarter of their effort and moaning about it make for a good solution.
+While I accept we are struggling for leaders and there are young people on the waiting list across the country.
+Does one person doing every role with a quarter of their effort and moaning about it make for a good solution.

-I have one role and sometimes when I tell people this they look at you like your not doing your bit, because they have 4 or 5 roles.
-However my logic is that I have one role, a job and a family so I already have to split my time in to thirds.
-A third to Scouting a third to my job and a third to my family in each one of those thirds I commit 100% of that third to the given party.
-However if I have four scouting roles then you can only give 25% of your available scouting time to each role.
+I have one role.
+Sometimes when I tell people this they look at you like your not doing your bit because they have 4 or 5 roles.
+However, my logic is that I have one scouting role, a job and a family.
+I already have to split my time into thirds.
+A third to Scouting, a third to my job and a third to my family.
+In each one of those thirds, I commit 100% of that third to the given party.
+If I have four scouting roles then you can only give 25% of your available scouting time to each role.

-Now there is nothing to say that the role you have taken on won’t take up 25% of your time for example maybe you are the Explorer Leader and you become a Duke of Edinburgh Assessor well that makes sense, you can manage your time such that when you’re doing your assessor role your Explorers are there being assessed two birds one stone and all that.
+There is nothing to say that the role you have taken on won’t take up 25% of your time.
+For example, maybe you are the Explorer Leader and you become a Duke of Edinburgh Assessor.
+That makes sense, you can manage your time such that when you’re doing your assessor role your Explorers are there being assessed two birds one stone and all that.

-Now at this point someone is going to be shouting at the screen “OK clever clogs what your solution to keeping my group running” and the answer is I don’t have one.
+Now at this point, someone is going to be shouting at the screen “OK clever clogs what’s your solution to keeping my group running” and the answer is I don’t have one.

 Looking in the right place.